huahaiy/talks/conj2018/PITCHME.md

    0.7)]
 ["You must be a smart person"]
 ```

-- Patterns are implicitly `and` together in a rule
+- Patterns are `and`ed together in a rule
 - Rules are `or`ed together, so a topic matches a DNF

 ---

 ### DL for Similarity Based Matches

-- Calculate similarity based on Tensorflow sentence embedding
+- Calculate similarity using Tensorflow sentence embedding

 ```clojure
 [(> (max-similarity-score